 On April 3,1934, English primatologist, ethologist, anthropologist, and UN Messenger of Peace Dame Jane Morris Goodall, was born.
 Considered to be the world’s foremost expert on chimpanzees, Goodall is best known for her 55-year study of social and family interactions of wild chimpanzees in Gombe Stream National Park, Tanzania.

-Jane Goodall was born in London in 1934 and it is said that she received a toy chimpanzee as a child, which initiated her great love for animals.
-Apparently, she decided that she wanted to visit Africa after reading the story of Dr. Dolittle, who also travaled traveled to Africa.
+Jane Goodall was born Valerie Jane Morris-Goodall in London in 1934 and it is said that she received a toy chimpanzee as a child, which initiated her great love for animals.
+Her father Mortimer Morris-Goodall was an automobile racer and motorsport official.
+Apparently, she decided that she wanted to visit Africa after reading the story of Dr. Dolittle, who – besides talking with animals – also travalled to Africa.
 After finishing High School, Jane became a secretary at Oxford University since her family could not afford a university education for her.

 Back in the days, it was still widely assumed that humans were the only species able to build tools.
 In November of 1960, Jane watched two chimps making tools for fishing termites out of a termite mound, a revolutionary observation.
 This was one of Jane Goodall’s most important discoveries, Louis Leakey responded after he had heard of it: “Now we must redefine tool, redefine Man, or accept chimpanzees as humans“.
 Also, she managed to observe that chimpanzees were even hunting and eating small animals.
 This was also new.
 Most scientists at the time thought of chimps as vegetarians.